lefitlhile/lefitlhile/README.md

-- 👋 Hi, I’m @lefitlhile
+👋 Hi, I’m @lefitlhile

-- 👀 I’m interested in learning to code with Python,C#,Javascript, HTML and CSS..
+👀 I’m a passionate learner currently immersed in a full-stack developer bootcamp, focusing on Python, C#, JavaScript, HTML, and CSS.

-- 🌱 I’m currently learning Python..
+🌱 I’m dedicated to mastering Python and expanding my skills in web development.

-- 💞️ I’m looking to collaborate on Software Engineer Teams, Software Testers, and Data Analyst...
+💞️ I’m eager to collaborate with Software Engineer Teams, Software Testers, and Data Analysts to gain practical experience and contribute to impactful projects.

-- 📫 I can be reached on my email address: lefitlhiler8@gmail.com...
+📫 Reach me at lefitlhiler8@gmail.com to connect and discuss opportunities in software development, testing, or data analysis.

 <!---
 lefitlhile/lefitlhile is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.